 During such times, I can’t reconnect to my joy because I can’t believe in my joy.
 How can I when I feel like my heart’s been put through a meat grinder?

 The humbling truth of being on anti-depressants is simply this: there’re things I’ve not expressed that I’m deeply angry about.
 There’re fears I can’t mention that mangle my soul.
 There’re things weighing heavy on me that threaten to break me if I let them.
-There’s just shit weighing me down that I have to work every day to let go of.
+There’s just baggage weighing me down that I have to work every day to let go of.

 I tell you this because it’s the reality of what happens.
 If you live with depression, you know what I’m talking about.
 If you have someone close to you in your life who’s depressed, you know what I’m talking about.
 If you work with depressed people in a hospital or other care facility, you know what I’m talking about.

-I do all the right things, and talk to all the right people, and take my meds, and I still feel like shit.
+I do all the right things, and talk to all the right people, and take my meds, and I still feel like mud.
 That’s what it means to be depressed.
 That’s what it means to battle to make each day a good one, or at least as good of a day as you can make it.

 That’s reality, people.
 Not what’s in my head, or what I choose, or what I want, but simply what happens.
 That’s the humbling truth of needing medication to cope so I can actually do stuff.